safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise6.md

 Notice that the attributes were automatically renamed (to lower case and removing disallowed characters) to match SpatiaLite requirements.

-If you publish and run the workspace now you should be able to see - while the workspace is still running - the results being added to the database.
+If you publish and run the workspace (you may need to set the SpatiaLite database output to be written to a Resources folder) now you should be able to see - while the workspace is still running - the results being added to the database.
 You can inspect the file in the FME Data Inspector to prove this.

 <br>**13) Create Notification**